 It is startling to realize how much the Reverend Martin Luther King, Jr. accomplished in a life span that did not even reach 40 years.

-At the year’s Modern Language Association (MLA) convention, Adrienne Brown of the University of Chicago remembered, arguably, one of Dr. King’s less successful crusades.
+At last year’s Modern Language Association (MLA) convention, Adrienne Brown of the University of Chicago remembered, arguably, one of Dr. King’s less successful crusades.
 In 1966 Dr. King and his wife Coretta moved into the dilapidated housing Chicago’s blacks endured and attempted to rehabilitate it and get the attention of the municipal administration of Chicago mayor Richard Daley.

 Andrew Young, who worked with Dr. King, remembered that babies in the projects were wrapped in newspaper rather than blankets.
 Dr. King eventually did get the attention of the Daley administration, and compromises on the housing front, from Chicago’s legendary political boss.